yonahcodes/CS50P/w7_regular_expressions/lecture7.md

 ```
 ^[a-zA-Z0-9.!#$%&'*+\/=?^_`{|}~-]+@[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,61}[a-zA-Z0-9])?(?:\.[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,61}[a-zA-Z0-9])?)*$`
 ```
-Thankfully, we can, and should, take advantage of **libraries** built by experienced programmers that simplify the process of validating an email adress.
+Thankfully, we can, and should, take advantage of **libraries** built by experienced programmers that simplify the process of validating an email address.

 <br>

-## Clearning Up User Input
+## Cleaning Up User Input

 <br>